aws/aws-toolkit-vscode/README.md

 ### Experimental Features

 Sometimes we'll introduce experimental features that we're trying out.
-These may have small bugs or may not be fully functional, and because these aren't ready for prime-time we'll hide them behind an experimental feature flag.
-To enable these experiments you can take the following steps:
+These may have bugs, usability problems or may not be fully functional, and because these aren't ready for prime-time we'll hide them behind an experimental feature flag.

-1. From inside your IDE session open the "[Find Action][find-action]" prompt (`Shift+Cmd+A` / `Ctrl+Shift+A`)
-2. Search for "Registry..." and click it
-3. In the list that appears find the experiment you want to turn on (AWS Toolkit features will begin with `aws.feature`) and tick the box next to it
-4. Click Close
-5. If the feature requires restarting, you'll be prompted to restart the IDE.

-The feature should now be enabled.
+Experimental features can be enabled in the settings/preferences (`Settings -> Tools -> AWS -> Experimental Features`) or via the Addtional Settings (![Gear Icon][gear-icon]) in the AWS Explorer Tool Window.

+Please note that experimental features may be disabled / removed at any time.

 ## Licensing